reinhart1010/nix/docs/en/common/age.md

 # age

 A simple, modern and secure file encryption tool.
-See `age-keygen` for how to generate key pairs.
+See also: `age-keygen` for generating key pairs.
 More information: <https://github.com/FiloSottile/age>.

 - Generate an encrypted file that can be decrypted with a passphrase: